Zahra Ghanbari

-Zahra Ghanbari (زهرا قنبری; born 4 March 1992) is an Iranian footballer who plays as a forward for Kowsar Women Football League club Bam Khatoon FC and the Iran national team.
+Zahra Ghanbari (زهرا قنبری; born 4 March 1992) is an Iranian professional footballer who plays as a forward for the Kowsar Women Football League club Persepolis and the Iran national team.
+She is Iran's all-time top goalscorer.

+Early life and education

+Zahra Ghanbari was born on 4 March 1992 in Kangavar, Kermanshah, Iran.
+Kermanshah is the largest Kurdish-populated city in Iran and one of the most significant urban centres of Kurdish culture in the region, and Ghanbari is Kurdish.

 Club career

-Ghanbari has played in Iraq for the Northern Gas team in Kirkuk.
+Ghanbari has played in Iraq for the Ghaz Al-Shamal SC women's team (North Gas Sports Club) team in Kirkuk, which plays in the Iraqi Women's Football League.

+In Iran, she has played for Bam Khatoon F.C. (formerly known as Shahrdari Bam) since at least 2013.
+She played for Vechan Kurdistan in 2020/2021.

-While with Bam Khatoon, Ghanbari was reportedly suspended by the Iranian federation and forced to apologize for "improper hijab" during a goal celebration at the 2024–25 AFC Women's Champions League.
-After being forced to apologize, she was allowed to return to the team.
+Ghanbari played for Bam Khatoon in the 2023 AFC Women's Club Championship and the 2024–25 AFC Women's Champions League, scoring one goal in the latter tournament.
+In November 2024, Ghanbari was briefly suspended by the Iranian federation and forced to apologise for "improper hijab" during a goal celebration at the 2024–25 AFC Women's Champions League.
+After being forced to apologise, she was allowed to return to the team.

+She moved to Persepolis in 2025.

 International career

-With 16 international goals for Iran, Ghanbari is her national team's all-time top goalscorer.
+Ghanbari is Iran's national team's all-time top goalscorer.

+She played for the international team in the following tournaments (number of goals in parentheses):